 2018 PG Jordan Hogans (Hargrave Military Academy, VA) (Farmington Hills, MI) – Hogans was entertaining to say the least with the ball in his hands.
 The son of a coach, Hogans sees the floor well and has the ball on a string.
 He delivered numerous ‘oohs and ahhs’ from the crowd with his flashy ball handling and quickness.
 Can get to the rim when he wants and sets up teammates.
 Jump shot needs to be improved, but if he can gain some consistency in that area, Hogans has all the makings of a High D2 to Low D1 point guard.

-2018 F Derrick Verse (Rogers) – Verse has been one of the most impressive area talents this summer.
+2018 F Derrick Verse (Toledo Rogers) – Verse has been one of the most impressive area talents this summer.
 Saw him multiple times throughout this month and he catches your eye every time.
 Hustles, battles down low, and can clean the glass.
 Undersized as it pertains to height, but has broad shoulders and a tough build that can bully opponents.
 Plays with a high level of activity wherever he is on the floor and always seems to be around the ball.
 Should be a key piece for Rogers and how much success they have this upcoming season.

-2020 G Caleb Smith (Rogers) – One of the more unheralded members of his class in the area with the amount of talent around him, and can sometimes be overshadowed by his older brother Christian, Caleb is a special talent in his own right.
+2020 G Caleb Smith (Toledo Rogers) – One of the more unheralded members of his class in the area with the amount of talent around him, and can sometimes be overshadowed by his older brother Christian, Caleb is a special talent in his own right.
 He contributed at the varsity level last season as a freshman, and will be leaned on even more as his sophomore season approaches.
 He can score it from all over the floor, and plays with a nice poise and maturity on both ends.
 Should continue to develop into a nice college prospect.

 2018 PF Jaiden Woodley (Maumee Valley) – Woodley had a breakout junior season that turned a lot of heads and has continued to build upon that success.
 Against bigger and stronger opponents Woodley showed he can hold his own and displayed the willingness to fight down in the low block.
 Runs the floor well, still improving with overall coordination.
 Has one of the softest touches of all area big men as he can put the ball in the bucket with consistency.
 Recently has shown the ability to take the ball to the rim and score at all three levels.
 Sure college prospect at the D2 or NAIA level.